frontpage.

 If what you are saying is true – and I am not being sarcastic - I encourage you to edit and update the Wikipedia page that I referenced.

-The authority that I have appealed to (Wikipedia) is a reasonable one and no bias is implied in the absence of these, supposed, Corrections you have to make.
+The authority that I have appealed to (Wikipedia) is a reasonable one and bias should not be implied in the absence of these supposed corrections you have to make.

 I’m open-minded …